hyper-lynn/Exif_Grabber/README.md

 Python exif_grabber.py

-You can try to test example.jpg to get exif data or You can use own.
+You can try to test example.jpg to get exif metadata or You can use own.